craigahobbs/python-build/README.md

 ### gh-pages

-Publish the Sphinx HTML documentation to GitHub Pages.
-It first executes the `clean` and `doc` targets to produce a clean documentation build.
-It then does a git clone (or pull) of your repository to the `../<pagage-name>.gh-pages` directory, checks out the `gh-pages` branch, and rsync's from the `build/doc/html/` directory.
+Publish the project documentation (if any) to GitHub Pages.
+It first executes the `clean` and `commit` targets to produce a clean build.

+The repository is then git-cloned (or pulled) to the "../\<repository-name>.gh-pages" directory, the "gh-pages" branch is checked-out, and the directories and files defined by the "GHPAGES_SRC" make variable are rsync-ed there.
 Afterward, review the changes, commit, and push to publish.

 To create a `gh-pages` branch, enter the following shell commands: